Oxted to Lingfield Walk

 The path leads into a Community Orchard?, where the simplest continuation is to stay on the main path along its left-hand side.

-- The perimeter path passes some small gardens off to the left and leads into a track.
-Follow this out of the reserve to a residential street at a bend.
-Turn right and go along Vicarage Road for 300m to its T-junction with the B2028 (Plaistow Street).
+- The perimeter path leads into a fenced track which you follow out of the reserve to a residential street at a bend.
+Bear right and go along Vicarage Road for 300m to its T-junction with the B2028 (Plaistow Street).

 - Unless you want to visit the Greyhound pub (just off to the right) turn left to come to the 400-year old Lingfield Oak and the Old Cage? beside the village pond.